MERYX-bh/Number_Plate_Detection_Recognitio/README.md

 **Project description**
 This mainly a license plate recognition based on deep learning.

-First we start by detecting the license plate then when detected, we make the characters recognitions.
+- First we start by detecting the license plate then when detected, we make the characters recognitions.

-\n
-plate detection : YOLOV8 \n
+plate detection : YOLOV8

-Characters recognition : EasyOCR\n
+Characters recognition : EasyOCR

-Finally I deployed the model on a web app using Flask.
+- Finally I deployed the model on a web app using Flask.